Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Introduction

-We establish the global convergence of RSG and MSG.
-Table \ref{tab:algos_complx} summarizes the sample and gradient complexities.
-RSG achieves a $\cO(\eps^{-4})$ complexity bound while MSG achieves better $\tilde \cO(\eps^{-2})$ sample and gradient complexities, where $\cO(\cdot)$ hides the constant terms and $\tilde \cO(\cdot)$ additionally hides the logarithmic dependence.
+We establish the global convergence of SAA+SG, RSG, and MSG.
+Table \ref{tab:algos_complx} summarizes the sample and gradient complexities. {For a more comprehensive summary of assumptions and complexity bounds, see Table \ref{tab:algos_assumption} in Appendix \ref{appendix:discussion_on_assupmtions}. } RSG achieves a $\cO(\eps^{-4})$ complexity bound while MSG achieves better $\tilde \cO(\eps^{-2})$ sample and gradient complexities, where $\cO(\cdot)$ hides the constant terms and $\tilde \cO(\cdot)$ additionally hides the logarithmic dependence.
 In terms of lower bounds for solving the original problem \eqref{problem:math_original_extension}, utilizing the analysis of lower bounds on black-box stochastic gradient methods for stochastic convex optimization~\citep{agarwal2009information}, we obtain a $\cO(\eps^{-2})$ lower bounds for problem \eqref{problem:math_original_extension}.
 It implies that the performance of MSG matches the optimal possible black-box stochastic gradient method in terms of the dependence on accuracy if ignoring the logarithmic factor.

-{ We apply the proposed methods to solve an air-cargo network revenue management (NRM) problem with booking limit control, as well as a passenger NRM problem as a special case the air-cargo NRM problem.
+We apply the proposed methods to solve an air-cargo network revenue management (NRM) problem with booking limit control, as well as a passenger NRM problem as a special case of the air-cargo NRM problem.
 We first formulate the NRM problem as two-stage stochastic programming and show that it is a special case of the nonconvex stochastic problem \eqref{problem:math_original_extension}.
-Specifically, } during the first stage, we first set up booking limits and then accept the amount of demand up to booking limits $x$ truncated by uncertain demand $\xi$, i.e., $\phi(x,\xi) = x\wedge \xi$.
+Specifically, during the first stage, we first set up booking limits and then accept the amount of demand up to booking limits $x$ truncated by uncertain demand $\xi$, i.e., $\phi(x,\xi) = x\wedge \xi$.
 In the second stage, we make capacity allocation and routing decisions to serve the accepted demand after the reveal of the random capacity.
-A notable advantage of such modeling is that it only requires the aggregated level of demand over the whole reservation period rather than the arrival rate in each period, which is typically assumed to be accessible in dynamic models.
+A notable advantage of such modeling is that it only requires the aggregated level of demand over the whole reservation period rather than the arrival rate in each period, which is typically assumed to be accessible in dynamic models. {Note that the focus of the paper is to find an optimal booking limit control.
+Thus we reduce the usual online NRM problem to a stochastic optimization problem, and we are interested in analyzing the sample efficiency for solving the problem.
+We leave the design of the online booking limit control policy as an interesting future direction. }

 We further conduct extensive numerical experiments to demonstrate the effectiveness and generalizability of the booking limit control in NRM problems, comparing to several different bid-price based control policies, including deterministic linear programming (DLP), dynamic programmings decomposition (DPD) \citep{erdelyi2010dynamic}, and the state-of-the-art virtual capacity and bid price control (VCBP) \citep{previgliano2021managing} in passenger NRM problem, and the state-of-art DPD \citep{barz2016air} specifically designed for air-cargo NRM problem.